-- It acts like a blanket letting the earth to neither to become too hot nor too cold.
+- It acts like a blanket letting the earth from becoming neither too hot nor too cold.

 - It also contributes to the stability and instability in the air.

-- Dust particles are in higher concentration in temperate and subtropical regions due to dry winds in contrast to the Polar Regions and equatorial regions.
+- Dust particles are in higher concentrations in temperate and subtropical regions due to dry winds in contrast to the polar and equatorial regions.

-- They act as hygroscopic nuclei over which water vapour of atmosphere condenses to create clouds.
+- They act as hygroscopic nuclei over which water vapour of the atmosphere condenses to create clouds.